2024 United States presidential election in Georgia: National trends

 This was the first presidential election since 1988 that Georgia voted to the left of Nevada.
 Georgia also voted over 10% to the left of Florida (which was Trump's home state), and 1% to the left of North Carolina.
-This highlighted Harris' strong performance with African American voters, in contrast to Trump's strong performance with Hispanic voters.

-According to an analysis by The Economist, this may have been because of a realignment of college-educated and native-born voters to Democrats, while non-college and foreign-born voters shifted to Republicans.
-This played out nationally, with Harris gaining among White women with college degrees and Black voters, while Trump gained among Whites without college degrees and Hispanic voters.
-Hispanic men may have voted to the right of White women nationwide, subject to exit poll margins of error.

 In the Southern United States, racial polarization is stronger than educational polarization.
 Georgia voted less than 0.5% to the right of Pennsylvania, because the mathematics of educational polarization can benefit Democrats when combined with an inelastic base of Black voters (88-11% for Democrats).
 Georgia whites without college degrees are already extremely Republican (82-18% for Republicans), so Democrats just need to win enough college-educated Whites (57-43% for Republicans).
 Harris fell slightly short in 2024, but Raphael Warnock was able to win an outright majority in 2022 by winning voters with graduate degrees 60-38% and losing all other educational groups.

 The leftward swings in many Georgia and North Carolina counties may have been related, as part of a leftward swing in the Piedmont Atlantic megaregion due to Hurricane Helene.
 However, every county in the neighboring states of Florida, Alabama, Tennessee, and South Carolina swung rightward from 2020.